Article: Working from Home

 Where to put your work area

-If you need peace and quiet, for example, it's probably not a good idea to site your work area where the rest of the family is constantly passing through.
+If you need peace and quiet, for example, it's probably not a good idea to have your work area where the rest of the family is constantly passing through.

-You will also need to consider health and safety issues, such as making sure the seating and lighting are right for you.
-You might also have to consider making your work area secure.
+Another thing you'll need to consider is health and safety issues, such as making sure the seating and lighting are right for you.
+You might have to think about making your work area secure, as well.

 Neighbours and permissions

 - local authority permissions

 - paying business rates on part of your property

 - a health and safety risk assessment

 People who can help